 - 12 buns

-- Add the water and bbq sauce and cover it with the lid.
-Add a few coals on top, but keep the heat lower (around 300 degrees) and let it simmer for 60 minutes.
+- Add the stock and bbq sauce and cover.
+Place a few coals on top, but keep the heat lower (around 300 degrees) and let it simmer for 60 minutes.

-- Once tender remove the chicken and shred it with 2 forks.
-During that time, add more coals underneath the dutch oven and bring the bbq sauce mixture to a boil.
-If you need to skim off fat etc from the top, do that.
+- During that time, add more coals underneath the Dutch oven and bring the BBQ sauce mixture to a boil.
+If you need to skim off fat, etc. from the top, do that.
 Let it boil down to about ½ of its volume.

 - Take the dutch oven off the coals, add the chicken back in and let it rest for 5 minutes.
 Spoon the bbq chicken mixture on to a bun and enjoy.